 The governments of Canada and BC, in partnership with Metro Vancouver, are providing $3.5 million in funding for improvements to

 Grouse Mountain Regional Park.
-The improvements, including a revitalized trailhead area, upgrades to the Grouse Grind Trail, BCMC Route and Baden-Powell Trail, viewpoints and rest stops, will be completed over a four-year period.
+The improvements, including a revitalized trailhead area, upgrades to the Grouse Grind Trail, BCMC Route and Baden-Powell Trail, viewpoints and rest stops, will be completed between 2021 and 2025.

 The improvements reflect the park vision of supporting ecological and human health by protecting and enhancing forest ecosystems, and by providing opportunities to learn about, explore and be active in a coastal mountain landscape.
 They relate to the goals and objectives identified in the